CleverNamesTaken/PivotLab/Conops.md

 ## sshuttle

 While I think sshuttle is a cool tool, I do not understand all the networking going on under the hood and tools that make changes to my iptables rules makes me uncomfortable.
-The benefits of this tool is its simplicity in use, and its small precense on the device to pivot through -- you just need an ssh connection and python on the box.
+The benefits of this tool is its simplicity in use, and its small presence on the device to pivot through -- you just need an ssh connection and python on the box.
 The major drawback is that if it does not work, it will be painful to troubleshoot.

 ```
 [[ sshuttle~connect ]]*